DmytroZern/BSOTS/README.md

 | Drages         | Icon art & ideas.                                                                                                   |
 | Zern           | Bug fixes and assistance with long-term maintenance.                                                                |

+## Recent Fixes

+### 4.0.3 - 4.0.6
+Fixes from @Zern and community prodding:
+- Fixed Hiver Triple Barrel Huge Turret model
+- Dumbfire rockets and stormers should be able to fire normally again.
+- Nerfed range, accuracy and damage of autocanons.
+- Normalized police ships speed to 120.

 ## Major Rules Changes

 ### The technology tree
-Is substantially reorganized to make it more interesting and add new technologies and options to the game.
+- Is substantially reorganized to make it more interesting and add new technologies and options to the game.
 - Pace of technology acquisition in the middle and late game is slowed compared to vanilla.
 - Racial technologies are always researchable by that race (e.g. Tarkas always have access to Living Steel.)
 - Fusion, and even more so Antimatter ages, are much more expensive tiers, forcing players and AIs to explore more options in the current age rather than trying to "rush antimatter."